chainguard-dev/test-remediation-packages/README.md

-This is a Wolfi packages repository for testing our CVE remediation service.
+This is a Wolfi packages repository for testing our CVE remediation service

 Each directory contains a list of files which are required to build the listed APKs and a README file with information on how to fix its detected CVEs for these APKs.